 “Excuse me gentlemen," one of them asked, "may I see some identification?”

-Now it appeared that they were about to be unmasked!
+It appeared that they were about to be unmasked!
 Ogulewicz could only imagine what terrible fine or even prison term awaited those who impersonated the secret service.
 Mitch was speechless with anxiety, but Albano never missed a beat.
 “Good morning officers,” he said, showing them his badge with perfect calm.
 “I’m Mike Albano, a parole officer from Massachusetts and this is Mitch Ogulewicz, an elected official from Springfield Massachusetts.
 We’re here among the dignitaries from Massachusetts to greet Governor Dukakis.”

 Mitch silently groaned as he expected the secret service to swarm over them like a SWAT team and to be dragged off to jail.

 “Right this way gentlemen,” the secret serviceman commanded, and then led them to a roped off section where a few dignitaries and the press were waiting.
-It was beyond belief that after lying their way through up to that point, that they had escaped final disaster in the most unexpected way - by simply telling the truth!
+It was beyond belief that after lying their way through up to that point, they had escaped final disaster in the most unexpected way - by simply telling the truth!

 But something was still wrong.
 Ogulewicz realized to his confusion that there was no one else present besides the press.
 Standing near Mitch was David Broder of the Washington Post.
-After a short while Atlanta Mayor Andrew Young arrived with his entourage, but beyond that, no one.
+After a short while, Atlanta Mayor Andrew Young arrived with his entourage, but beyond that, no one.
 Where were the busloads of supporters that Mike Whouley said had been arranged to arrive to create a cheering crowd for the TV cameras?

 Little did Mitch and Albano know that the site of Dukakis’ arrival had been changed due to air traffic problems and that the busload of supporters had been sent to the wrong location.
 Soon the Governor’s flight arrived and Dukakis and his wife Kitty came down the steps of the plane.
 The press was there snapping pictures and yelling questions.
-Mayor Young greeted the candidate warmly and then, as Dukakis turned to greet his throng of admirers he encountered instead a crowd of exactly two people – Mitch Ogulewicz and Mike Albano!
+Mayor Young greeted the candidate warmly.
+Then, as Dukakis turned to greet his throng of admirers he encountered instead a crowd of exactly two people – Mitch Ogulewicz and Mike Albano!
 The Governor and his wife shook their hand, a slightly puzzled expression on their faces, and then entered their limousine.
 Mitch and Albano could only guess what Governor Dukakis must have thought to have found such a welcoming committee, consisting only of the Mayor of Atlanta, the press and two minor public officials from Western Mass!

 Later back at the Hyatt, Mitch was surprised to run into another person from the Pioneer Valley.
 It was not someone he was particularly happy to meet - State Representative Ray Jordan, who was attending the convention in his role as Democrat State Committeeman.
 Mitch had fought some intense political battles in Springfield with Jordan over the years.
 One was over Jordan’s election campaign, in which Mitch had supported his opponent Frank Keough and again when Mitch unsuccessfully tried to stop the Indian Motocycle Building apartment project in which Jordan had been a major player.